MJ-AZN/Nichijou-daily-schedule/README.md

 ## Usage

-To dynamically keep track of your daily tasks.
-Whether it's for work or personal.
+Keep track of tasks you may have during the day.

 ## Credits